-How Much You Can Expect to Spend As an Agent
+How Much Can You Expect to Spend Working as an Agent?

 A nearly unlimited earning potential is just one of the many perks of a career in real estate.
-A real estate agent’s annual income can range from $20,000 to over $1 million, depending on how many hours you put into the job, the housing prices in your area, and the commission agreement with your broker.
+A real estate agent’s annual income is near limitless depending on how many hours you put into the job, the housing prices in your area, and the commission agreement with your broker.
 With such a high earning potential, it’s easy to forget the operational, everyday costs of being a real estate agent.

 There are certain startup fees when you first become a real estate agent, including things like licensing courses, business cards, signs, advertising, and association fees.
 These costs are estimated between $1,500-2,000.
 If you’re creating a monthly budget to prepare for your real estate career, be sure to incorporate the below expenses that the average agent encounters.